-The proposal gives rise to no traffic safety issues.
+The proposal should give rise to no traffic safety issues with only one access point to Maddisons Road.

-The traffic effect of the proposed development is considered to be less than minor and is not of a scale with regional significance.
+The traffic effect of the proposed 155 lot development is considered to be less than minor and is not of a scale with regional significance.